puppetlabs/relay-docs/docs/using-workflows/running-a-workflow.md

 # Running a workflow

+- To run workflows, user must be Operator, Approver, or Administrator.

 ## Running from the web
 Run a workflow from Relay's web interface, or use the CLI.